lawrencesalinas/pawsibly-production/README.md

 ## User flows
 ---
 As a user, I want to...<br>
-* find pet sitters by zipcode or city
+* find pet sitters by seatching zipcode or city
 * view a detailed page of a pet sitter's information(name, location, photos, contact information, rating and reviews)
 * log-in/sign up to create a listing to be a pet sitter
 * create a profile and upload my photo.